oliverLo78/Wedding-Planner/README.md

 I WANT to be able to organize all events in one place SO THAT I can better plan weddings
 ```

-## Concept

-This platform is a full stack web application that will allow a wedding planner to `plan` and `manage` a client’s wedding.
-Weddings are significant events in people's lives and as such, couples are often willing to spend considerable amount of money to ensure that their weddings are well-organized.
-The Wedding Planner application allows the user to keep all guests, invitations, venue information, and more in one place.

 ### Actions Diagram